97nomad/97nomad.github.io/content/blog/tasmota-tuya-perversions.md

 This function is just a beautiful collection of hacks to make the things somehow work. \
 Let's go in order

 According to Home Assistant, `Dimmer` should take values 0...255, but as we already know, the maximum value there is 254, so just subtract one.
-Anyway you can't lower power in HA interface lower than 3%.
+Anyway you can't set a power in HA interface lower than 3%.
 Same thing for `CT`.

-According to the same Home Assistant, `X` and `Y` take values from 0 to 1.0, so the conversion back and forth is done simply by multiplication by the maximum possible value.
+According to the same default Home Assistant settings, `X` and `Y` take values from 0 to 1.0, so the conversion back and forth is done simply by multiplication\division by the maximum possible value.

-Besides, `Color` function is used here in `xy_command_template`, which allows to pass `X` and `Y` values in one command, which was accidentally found in the discussion about some device I don't remember where.
+Besides, `Color` function is used here in `xy_command_template`, which allows to pass `X` and `Y` values in one command, which was accidentally found in the discussion about some other device I don't remember where.

 If this function wasn't there, the config would look something like this: